sean-west/wschat/readme.md

 ## Basic Websockets Multi-User Chat

-*Connect multiple clients in the browser and/or in the terminal to one chat server.*
+*Connect multiple clients in the browser and in the terminal to one chat server.*

 ## install